-Chapter members have the right and the responsibility to present to the chapter CRC motions to enhance regional, chapter or Society activity.
-These motions will be presented by the delegate during the business session at the CRC where they can be discussed and voted on, following Robert's Rules of Order.
+Chapter members have the right and the responsibility to present motions at the CRC Business Meeting to enhance regional, chapter or Society activity.
+These motions will be presented by the delegate during the business session at the CRC where they can be discussed and voted on, following ASHRAE's Simplified Rules of Order.
 Motions coming out of the CRC can be most effective if presented in proper form.
 The purpose of this document is to furnish suggestions for proper development of motions and procedures to funnel the motion into the correct committees.